Liddington Castle: Archaeology

 The hillfort was partially excavated in 1976 (sponsored by Lamar University and University of Birmingham).
 The excavation revealed a large pit 1.5 m in diameter and at least 2.4 m deep.
 The bottom of the feature was not reached and it was interpreted by the archaeologists who dug it as a ritual shaft.
 Similar shafts have been recorded at Wapley Hill in Herefordshire and Cadbury Castle in Devon.
 The excavation also suggested the rampart was constructed in four phases, the latest being in during the Saxon period.
 Finds of pottery suggest Liddington Castle was abandoned during the fifth century BC, with perhaps some later re-occupation during the Roman period.
 The excavation uncovered four fragments of human bone.

 Liddington Castle is sometimes suggested as a possible site of Mount Badon, and thus the location of the late fifth-century AD Battle of Mount Badon mentioned in Gildas's De Excidio et Conquestu Britanniae, Nennius's Historia Brittonum and Annales Cambriae.
 There is, however, no archaeological evidence to indicate activity during this later period.

 Liddington Hill

 The hillfort is 275 m above sea level; there is an Ordnance Survey triangulation pillar.
-The natural summit of the hill is a short distance to the south-east and at 276.5m (907ft) above sea level, with a prominence of 114m, and is classified as a Hump (hill with a hundred metre or greater prominence).
+The natural summit of the hill is a short distance to the south-east and at 276.5 m (907 ft) above sea level, with a prominence of 114m, and is classified as a Hump (hill with a hundred metre or greater prominence).
 It is the highest point in the Borough of Swindon.